Lean In: Intersectionality: race, class, and sexual identity

 The third contributor to The Nation article is Heather McGhee, president of Demos.
 She explains that a business model that relies on suppressed wages on those who are at the bottom of their society's social and political hierarchies – women as well as that of immigrants, people of color, and the poor – will not be feminist when a woman breaks through as a CEO.
 McGhee mentions some statistics gathered by Demos, which shows that retail's gender pay gap costs women an estimated $40.8 billion in lost wages annually, a total that will rise to $381 billion cumulatively by 2022.
 McGhee advocates that bridging the pay gap should be a focus for women.

 Along with Kathleen Geier, Judith Warner, and Heather McGhee, Nancy Folbre, an economics professor at the University of Massachusetts Amherst, discussed in the article about Lean In with relation to intersectionality.
 Folbre illustrated intersectionality as the following, "it's more-than-four-way intersection, there's no traffic light and people often don't know which way to turn.
 Some, driving luxury SUVs, will be perfectly safe.
 Others, on foot, are likely to get hurt.
 Gender is an important vehicle of collective identity.
 So too are class, race, ethnicity and citizenship."
 Folbre continues to say that Lean In vindicates intersectional analysis as the focus of inequality in the book was only based on gender.
 Moreover, the book speaks to a selected few of women who are seeking to advance their careers, not those who are struggling to find and keep a stable job.

-Susan Faludi argues in a CNN article that Sandberg's Lean In is being attacked for all the wrong reasons.
-Faludi explains that challengers of Lean In cannot argue against Sandberg without mentioning her net worth and the square footage of her house (1 billion and 9,200, respectively).
+Susan Faludi argues that challengers of Lean In cannot argue against Sandberg without mentioning her wealth.
 Faludi expresses that a problem with the "Lean In" venture is that it leaves out single mothers: "Lean In offers a faux liberation for single mothers, as they couldn't 'lean in' if they wanted."
-In the article, Faludi reasons that improving the lives of single mothers requires more than showing women of privilege how they can further advance themselves in society.
+Furthermore, Faludi reasons that improving the lives of single mothers requires more than showing women of privilege how they can further advance themselves in society.
 This standpoint correlates to contemporary feminists who argue for social and cultural change to support "mothering" (including single mothers) as an empowering rather than oppressive experience.

 In 2015, OR Books published Lean Out: The Struggle for Gender Equality in Tech and Start-up Culture, edited by Elissa Shevinsky, which included a number of essays that make the above points and recount a variety of experiences of just how big the barriers for women in tech really are.

+In 2019, author Minda Harts released her first book, The Memo: What Women of Color Need to Know to Secure a Seat at the Table.
+The book was compared to Lean In, but tailored to the specific needs and experiences of women of color.
+It provided an in-depth look at the racism and sexism women of color face in the workplace and offers strategies to help them achieve their career goals.